edxliu/UALscripts/README.md

 ```
 python structure_SIPs.py
 ```
 When prompted, enter the path of the source directory you’d like to copy from; hit enter.
 When prompted, enter the path of the destination directory you’d like to copy to; hit enter.
-When prompted, enter the cataloguing system the content has been catalogued in; hit enter.
+When prompted, enter the cataloguing system the content has been catalogued in (TMS, Koha or Calm); hit enter.
 When prompted, enter the type of Preservica-friendly folder structure you need (Standard or PAX); hit enter.

 The relevant CSV logs will be generated following full programme run in a folder titled ‘copy_logs’ which will be saved in the same location that you’ve saved the structure_SIPs.py and utilities scripts.